IDA-Embedded/tinymldays-workshop/README.md

 ## Python and ESP32 setup (optional)

-You don't need to run the training and build the microcontroller project - it's fully possible to reveal the problems only by inspecting the data and the code.
+You don't need to run the training and build the microcontroller project - it's fully possible to understand the solution only by inspecting the data and the code.
 However, if you do want to train and build, you need to set up a Python environment as well as the ESP32 build tools on your computer.

 Many IDEs, including VSCode and PyCharm, have extensions and built-in features for installing both Python and ESP32 build tools.
 If you use any of these IDEs, it's recommended to use these for installation.
 The instructions below can be used for a minimal IDE-independent installation to be run via a terminal or command prompt.